denisse-orellana/catalogue_payment_system/README.md

 ### 1. Incorporating a dinamic catalogue

-The ecommerce has a product with two categories: digital and physical products.
+The eCommerce has a product with two categories: digital and physical products.
 Digital will have one image while physical will have many.
 The models for each of them are generated as it follows:

 ```console
 rails g model Digital name